 The following entry regulations must be observed:

-- A veterinary border inspection is mandatory for all birds entering from a third country.
+- A veterinary border control is mandatory for all birds entering from a third country.
 For this reason, direct entry into Switzerland is possible only via the airports of Zurich and Geneva.
-Veterinary border inspections can only be carried out during regular opening hours (see Contacts).
-Birds arriving outside these times will be taken to the inspection post’s animal facility and not inspected until the next working day.
+Veterinary border controls can only be carried out during regular opening hours (see Contacts).
+Birds arriving outside these times will be taken to the control post’s animal facility and not controlled until the next working day.

 - No more than five pet birds (of any species) may be brought into the country at the same time; in this case the commercial import conditions apply.